 Then reference it in your view with $this->articles or just $articles in Blade.

 Eager load relationships.
 If your article cards display the author name, category badge, or tag list, add ->with(['author', 'category', 'tags']) to the query to avoid N+1 queries.
-This is easy to forget in Livewire because you do not see the repeated queries in your browser network tab — they happen server-side.
+This one's easy to forget in Livewire because you don't see the repeated queries in your browser network tab — they all happen server-side.

 Add loading states.
 Even with optimized queries, network latency can make the UI feel unresponsive.
 Livewire's wire:loading directive lets you show a spinner or fade the results while a request is in flight: